ALK To Become Sole Manufacturer And Distributor Of Skin Antigen Test For Penicillin Allergy

-(MENAFN- GlobeNewsWire - Nasdaq) – PRE-PEN® (benzylpenicilloyl polylysine injection USP) is the only FDA-approved diagnostic skin test for the evaluation of penicillin allergyi,ii –
+(MENAFN- PR Newswire) – PRE-PEN® (benzylpenicilloyl polylysine injection USP) is the only FDA-approved diagnostic skin test for the evaluation of penicillin allergyi,ii –

 PRE-PEN is the only FDA-approved diagnostic skin test for the evaluation of penicillin allergy and is indicated for the assessment of sensitization to penicillin (benzylpenicillin or penicillin G) in patients suspected to have clinical penicillin hypersensitivity.i,ii (Please see Important Safety Information below.)